L-P/Ivan/README.md

 zone, then `4` because _Requiem_ is the fourth song in the pause menu).

 Other keys:
-- `0` to display the region highlight or reset your selection.
+- `0` to display the region highlight or cancel your selection.
+- `Esc` to cancel your selection.
 - `.` to _downgrade_ the next selected item instead of upgrading it.
 - `-` to undo the last action.
 - `+` to redo the last undone action.